 If a student feels ill during the school day, they should report their complaint to the classroom teacher for a referral to the nurse.
 Students are not to contact their parents directly via cell phone regarding illness unless prior arrangements have been made with the nurse.
 Please keep your child home if they have fever, diarrhea, vomiting, deep cough, or a potentially communicable disease.
 Children with a fever of 100 degrees or more must be fever-free for 24 hours without the use of fever reducing medications before returning to school.
 Children vomiting or who have diarrhea must be free from sypmtoms for 24 hours with out the use of anti-diarrheal or antimetic medications.
 If your child has been diagnosed with contagious illness, please contact the Health Center so parents of other students in the class can be notified.
 Please call your child's doctor for advice on an ill child.
 Do not send ill students to school to be evaluated by the nurse.

-** NEW this year - 2019.
 All medications prescribed by a Doctor now require a Doctor's note to accompany the medication in a pharmacy labled container/box.
 If your child needs to take medication during the school day, complete a medication consent form (available in my office) and provide the medication in the original container.
+We do not supply over-the-counter medication at school.
+If your child needs over-the-counter medication; you must bring it in its original container, new, unopened and indicated for the use of children.

 Do not send the medication with your child to school!
-No medications are allowed on campus with the exception of epi-pens and inhalers.
+No medication is allowed on campus, including cough drops and vitamins, with the exception of epi-pens and inhalers.
 If your child needs to keep an epi-pen and/or inhaler with them, there is a separate form to complete.
 I always recommend that all medications are kept in the Health Office so they are always accessible during an emergency.
 The last thing we want to have to do is search the campus looking for a backpack, checking lockers, desks etc. when you really need one of these two medications.

 PHYSICAL EDUCATION EXCUSES: